wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

    namely, exception handlers.
 Exceptions must continue to work in the presence of typed continuations and vice versa.

- * **Preserve Wasm invariants of legacy code**: The proposal must be backwards compatibile with existing Wasm code.
-In particular, this means that the presence of typed continuations should not break invariants of existing code, e.g. code that expects to be executed once should not suddenly be executed twice.
+ * **Preserve Wasm invariants of legacy code**: The proposal must provide a means to protect the invariants of existing Wasm code.
+For instance, this means that in the presence of code that uses typed continuations it should be possible to ensure that other legacy code cannot suspend.
+The mechanism for protecting invariants need not be automatic (in the same vein as explicit synchronisation might be needed when adding threads and shared memory).

 ## Instruction Set